yoloswagdolo/pizza-app/README.md

-# Getting Started with Create React App
+# Getting Started with Pizza App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## About this project
+This project creates a lightweight pizza ordering application with a login screen.
+It allows authenticated users to configure a pizza order, delete submitted pizza orders, and filter pizza orders by its existing fields.

 ## Available Scripts